liviamucioniu/Coffee-Shop-Website/README.md

-Welcome to Cafe D' Bolla
+Welcome to Cafe D' Bolla.
 Our coffee beans are top-notch, carefully picked from amazing places, and each cup is a little adventure of flavors.